SOsintOps/Argos/README.md

 This script will automatically set up an open source intelligence (OSINT) workstation starting from a clean Ubuntu* 22.04 LTS Virtual Machine/Workstation.\
 Best practices recommend using a new VM for each OSInt investigation.\
-There are several ready-made VMs available on the Internet.
-I wanted to study how to customise my own workstation following what Michael Bazzell suggest in his own book, [Open Source Intelligence Techniques - 7th Edition](https://inteltechniques.com/book1.html), about creating your own custom VM.\
+Even if there are several ready-made VMs available on the Internet,  I wanted to study how to customise my workstation following what Michael Bazzell suggests in his book, [Open Source Intelligence Techniques - 7th Edition](https://inteltechniques.com/book1.html), about creating your own custom VM.\
-This script will setup the workstation by installing mostly of the scripts suggested by Michael and more and more other tools will be added in the future.
+This script will set up the workstation by installing most of the scripts suggested by Michael, and further tools will be added in the future.

 ## INDEX
 - [REQUIREMENTS](https://github.com/SOsintOps/Argos/blob/master/README.md#REQUIREMENTS)